taljacob2/db-vcs-ci-server/README.md

 For debugging cmd window,
-you can navigate to [`db-vcs-ci-server/Program.cs`](/db-vcs-ci-server/Program.cs), and change the lines from:
+you can navigate to [`db-vcs-ci-server/Program.cs`](/db-vcs-ci-server/Program.cs), and in `RunCmdCommand` function change the lines from:
 ```csharp
 process.WindowStyle = ProcessWindowStyle.Hidden;
 process.StartInfo.UseShellExecute = false;